ichordev/bindbc-sdl/README.md

 	return 0;
 }));
 ```
-Using `makeSDLMain` like this is equivalent to using `#include <SDL3/SDL_main.h>` in C.
+> [!IMPORTANT]\
+> `makeSDLMain`'s third argument (`dynLoad`) specifies what code to load SDL (and handle loading errors) when using the dynamic bindings.
+It can be left blank as long as you ONLY use the static bindings.
+This code will be prepended to your main function in cases where SDL does not override it.

-> [!NOTE]\
+> [!WARNING]\
 > When using this feature, your provided main function will always be `extern(C) nothrow`, take `(int, char**)` as its parameters, and must return `int`.
 Having an `extern(C)` main means that you need to handle some tasks (e.g. runtime initialisation & termination) that are normally taken care of for you by D's runtime.
 > See the [`extern(C)` main spec](https://dlang.org/spec/function.html#betterc-main).

+### Callback entry points
-If you want to use the callback functions, then you also need to use version identifier `SDL_MainUseCallbacks`, and anything passed to the parameters of `makeSDLMain` will be ignored.
+If you want to use the callback entry points (or 'main callbacks'), then you also need to use version identifier `SDL_MainUseCallbacks`.
+When using callback functions, only the `dynLoad` parameter of `makeSDLMain` is used.
+As a side-effect, this means that you can safely write code in your main body that depends on `SDL_MainUseCallbacks` not being in-use.

 Here's an example that initialises & terminates DRuntime, and has basic exception handling.
 ```
 import core.runtime, core.stdc.stdio;

+mixin(makeSDLMain(dynLoad: q{
+	if(!loadSDL()){
+		import core.stdc.stdio, bindbc.loader;
+		foreach(error; bindbc.loader.errors){
+			printf("%s\n", error.message);
+		}
-mixin(makeSDLMain()); //makeSDLMain's parameters are optional
+	}})); //makeSDLMain's parameters are optional

 version SDL_MainUseCallbacks{
 	extern(C) SDL_AppResult SDL_AppInit(void** state, int argC, char** argV) nothrow{